 Great Grandparents – Paternal mother’s line Johnson Family

-Jons Jönsson, was born in about 1856 in Copenhagen, København, Denmark, his father, Feus, was 21 and his mother, Karen, was 19.
+Jons Jönsson, was born in about 1856 in Denmark near the capital of Copenhagen, København.
+His father, Feus, was 21 and his mother, Karen, was 19.
 Eight years later, in 1864, Mary O’Neill was born in Picton, New South Wales, Australia, her father, Bernard, was 49, and her mother, Mary, was 29.
 Following his arrival in Australia Jons became known as James Johnson.
 He married Mary O’Neill on 11 October 1882, in Picton, New South Wales, Australia.
 James and Mary had 13 children in 25 years.
 They both died in Liverpool, New South Wales, Australia, and were buried there.
 James died on 5 September 1941, at the age of 85, and Mary died on 28 August 1945, at the age of 81.

-James Johnson was born in 1856 in Copenhagen, København, Denmark, to Karen Jeppeson, age 19, and Feus Johnson, age 21.
+James Johnson was born in 1856 in Denmark, near the capital of Copenhagen, København, to Karen Jeppeson, age 19, and Feus Johnson, age 21.
 Further information regarding the parents of James is subject to ongoing review and verification.

 From Hamburg, Germany to Brisbane, Australia

 James Johnson boarded the immigrant ship Fritz Reuter at Hamburg on 5 October 1878 to travel with over 480 immigrants on board to Cape Moreton, Australia.
 Thirty passengers had perished during the trip, many due to typhoid fever.
 The last death from typhoid occurred as the ship made its final approach to Cape Moreton on the 16 January.
 The Fritz Reuter journey took 105 days, arriving in Queensland on 18 January 1879.